-For the year ended 31 December 2019, one of the subsidiaries of the Company incorporated in the PRC, 浙江展海實業有限公司 (Zhejiang Zhanhai Industrial Company Limited) ("Zhejiang Zhanhai"), is assessed and paid the PRC EIT on a deemed profit basis which is calculated by first multiplying an applicable percentage determined by the relevant tax authority of 5% (2018: Nil) from the annual taxable income less than RMB1,000,000 and then applying a preferential enterprise income tax rate of 20% on 50% (2018: Nil) reduced assessable profit if the annual taxable income more than RMB1,000,000 but less than RMB3,000,000 as Zhejiang Zhanhai is qualified as a small and low-profit enterprise.
+For the year ended 31 December 2020, one of the subsidiaries of the Company, 浙江展海實業有限公司 (Zhejiang Zhanhai Industrial Company Limited) ("Zhejiang Zhanhai"), is qualified as a small and low-profit enterprise in the PRC.
+Zhejiang Zhanhai is assessed the PRC EIT on the following basis: if its annual taxable income is less than RMB1,000,000, the applicable enterprise income tax rate determined by the relevant authority is 5% (2019: 5%); if its annual taxable income is more than RMB1,000,000 but less than RMB3,000,000, the applicable enterprise income tax rate of \$50%.